johnvictordatoon/week08-faker-pair/README.md

 - **`PHP or XAMPP (Latest Version)`** - required for the database.

 ## Installation
-1. In **Command Prompt**, Run the command `composer req fzaninotto/faker` in your current folder to install Faker.
+1. In **Command Prompt**, run the command `composer req fzaninotto/faker` in your current folder to install Faker.
 2. Start running the files.
 3. And **that's it**!